-Many people seem to think that there is no wrong way to talk about sex with others.
-Those people usually feel that because it is their sexuality, they should be able to simply talk about it in whichever way they like.
+Many people seem to think there is no wrong way to talk about sex with others.
+Those people usually feel because it is their sexuality, they should be able to simply talk about it in whichever way they like.
 In a way they are correct, it is their sexuality and they are welcome to relate to it in whichever way it pleases them; however the moment you involve someone else to partake, it is no longer a one way street.
-A great example of this, is sexual harassment.
-If you ever been harassed then you can relate to what am stating here, if you haven’t then you may or may not agree with what am writing.
+A great example of this, is sexual harassment; if you have ever been harassed then you can relate to what I am stating here, if you haven’t then you may or may not agree with what am writing.

 The topic of sexuality has always been one of controversy.
-It is one of those subjects that remains considered taboo by some while others embrace its power and enjoy a healthy attitude towards sexuality.
-However when talking about sexuality it is important to consider approaching the subject with delicacy.
-One can talk about the subject either way; sex positive or sex negative.
+It is one of those subjects which remains considered taboo by some, while others embrace its power and enjoy a healthy attitude towards sexuality.
+However when referring to sexuality, it is important to consider approaching the subject with delicacy.
+One can talk about the subject either way; sex positive or sex negative, that is your right; just keep in mind words are powerful.
 Let’s start by defining and expanding on these terms.

-Sex Positive.- It’s the idea that all sex acts are beautiful as long as it is what’s truly desire by those involved in it.
-It is between two consenting adults, where no one is being rapped or violated in any way.
-No one is made to feel ashamed or less than the other person.
+Sex Positive.- It’s the idea all sex acts are beautiful as long as it is what’s truly desire by those involved in it; between consenting adults, where no one is being raped or violated in any way.
+No one is made to feel ashamed or less than than another person.

 The best attitude to have is to remember not to judge other’s consenting sexual behavior.
 Don’t go making negative remarks and labeling people.
-No one has the right to do that to anyone.
-If you make someone feel ashamed for their desires and likes, it is likely that person won’t open up to you and you will miss the opportunity to see their inner sanctum.
+If you make someone feel ashamed of their desires and likes, it is likely that person won’t open up to you and you will miss the opportunity to see their inner sanctum.

 Try to be objective, consider that you have kinks too.
-No one wants to be made fun of.
 If you actually want to have fulfilling relationships, then you need to cultivate a safe space between you and others where you can communicate about your sexual interests and desires openly and freely.
-To do the opposite is simply going to limit your sexuality, and not allow you to fulfill whatever needs you may have.
+To do the opposite is simply going to limit your sexuality and not allow you to fulfill whatever needs you may have.

 “Sex positive” is the only way to achieve this.
-Work at becoming a non judgmental person who doesn’t make others feel stupid for the consensual choice.
-You don’t have to partake, that is called free will.
-Remember you are you, no one should force you into anything or to partake in any conversation you don’t feel comfortable with.
-You have the right to remove yourself of the situation and to express your feelings politely and without demeaning anyone.
+Work at becoming a non judgmental person who doesn’t make others feel stupid for their consensual choice–this doesn’t mean you are incapable of judgment, it simply means you recognize when you are passing a negative judgement.
+Keep in mind, you don’t have to partake in conversations or practices you feel uncomfortable with, that is free will.
+You are you, no one should force you into anything, including conversations which you feel violate your sensitivities, likewise you need to learn to respect the right of others and not be demeaning about their sexual preferences.

-I can’t tell you how many people I have talked to through the years who always expressed the immense feeling of relief they experience as they are able to talk about a subject as controversial as sexuality, without feeling judged.
+I can’t tell you how many people I have talked to through the years, who always express the immense feeling of relief they experience as they are able to talk about a subject as controversial as sexuality, without feeling judged.

 I have also conversed with people who are at the opposite end of the spectrum; they would like to talk about their sexual needs and fantasies, however they have been made to feel ashamed of who they are, as a result it is hard for them to open up and to experience sexual fulfillment and acceptance.

-The magic about cultivating a safe sexual space is that you will get to experience a genuine sexuality.
-No lying, no hiding, and that is the way to build a healthy relationship; one where your partner can just be himself/herself.
+The magick about cultivating a safe sexual space is that you will get to experience genuine sexuality.
+No lying about your needs, no hiding or pretending; that is the way to build a healthy relationship, one where you can be your authentic self.

-It does not matter if is a sporadic relationship, a polyamory relationship, a monogamist relationship, etc. All relationships involve the meeting of each other’s needs and to do so requires the people involved to be open and honest about their needs.
+It does not matter if it were to be a sporadic relationship, a polyamory relationship, a monogamist relationship, etc. All relationships involve the meeting of each other’s needs, and to do so requires of the people involved to be open and honest about what those needs are.
 You want an attitude that is conducive to a fulfilling relationship.

-Also it is important to emphasize healthy discomfort.
-It is natural that if you have not tried something before, there will be mental and physical discomfort.
-Keep in mind that it isn’t healthy to live in a sexual box; you want to step out of it and try different things; within the boundaries of self care.
+Also it is important to emphasize healthy discomfort, it is natural if you have not tried something before, for there to be mental and physical discomfort.
+Keep in mind it isn’t healthy to live in a sexual box; you want to step out of it and try different things, within the boundaries of self care.

-Let me emphasize again that any sexual practice, whether consider mild or hard core, should not leave you feeling ashamed or abused; your soul should be intact.
+Let me emphasize again…any sexual practice, whether consider mild or hard core, should not leave you feeling ashamed or abused; your soul should be intact.
 If on the other hand such practice causes spiritual discomfort, then it is not something you should try or be forced into.

 That is the big difference between healthy discomfort and unhealthy discomfort!